ucl-dark/pax/docs/getting-started/agents.md

 # Agents

+## Overview

-We provide a number of fixed opponents and learning agents to train and train against.
+Pax provides a number of fixed opponents and learning agents to train and train against.

 ## Fixed